John B. Calhoun: Early life and education

 John Calhoun was born May 11, 1917, in the tiny rural town of Elkton, Tennessee.
 His parents were James Calhoun, a high school principal who rose through the ranks of the Tennessee Department of Education; and Fern Madole Calhoun, a kindergarten teacher.
 John had three siblings: an older sister, Polly; and two younger brothers, Billy and Dan.
 When John was still an infant, the Calhouns moved from Elkton to Winchester, Tennessee.
 After he completed kindergarten (taught by his mother), the family moved to the small rural town of Brownsboro, Tennessee.
 John would later refer to himself as a "Tennessee country boy".

 In 1930, when John was 13, his father was promoted to the Tennessee school board, and the family relocated to Nashville.
 Shortly after, John began attending meetings of the Tennessee Ornithological Society.
 Amelia Laskey, distinguished for her work in bird banding and in the study of the chimney swift, was a pivotal influence on his developing interest in birds and bird habits.
 John spent much of his junior and senior high school years banding birds and observing their behavior.

 Despite his father's refusal to help him attend an out-of-state university, John made his way to the University of Virginia where he obtained a bachelor's degree in biology in 1939.
 In his third year in 1938, he published his first scientific paper, titled "Swift Banding at Nashville and Clarksville"; it appeared in The Migrant, the journal of the Tennessee Ornithological Society.
 Over the summer, he worked for Alexander Wetmore, head of the Smithsonian Institution in Washington, D.C., doing ornithology research.
 Calhoun attended graduate school at Northwestern University where he earned an M.S. in biology, and a Ph.D. in ethology in 1943.
 His dissertation was on the activity rhythms of two rodents, prairie voles and Hispid cotton rats.

-While at Northwestern, Calhoun met Edith Gressley, an undergraduate biology major.
+While at Northwestern University, Calhoun met Edith Gressley, an undergraduate biology major.
 They married in 1942.
 They had two daughters together and remained married until the end of Calhoun's life.